-In this kit you will receive 20 eggs of the Indian stick insect.
+In this kit you will receive around 20 eggs of the Indian stick insect.
 The eggs can remain in the breedingbox they come in on a damp paper (moist weekly).

 The eggs are a few weeks old on average, we ship eggs of different ages together, so under normal circumstances there is always something to see.
 A portion is expected to hatch within a few weeks, with the remainder due in a few months.
 Given the care and conditions are important for the hatch, we can not give any guarantees.

 Eggs of the Indian stick insect.
 Indian stick insect is also called laboratory stick insect and the most loved species stick insect in the world.
 The species has also received a number PSG, PSG 1.
 The official Latin name is Carausius morosus.

 Most people also start with this species if they start with keeping stick insects.
 They are very easy to keep and have a diet which is widely available, ivy.

 An Indian stick insect is a peaceful animal.
 Because most stick insects are nocturnal, they will not show much movement during the day.
 In the evening you can see they do move.
 They can not bite or scratch and are easy to handle.
 They also can t jump and do not fly.